jonsag/Marlin-3D-Printer-Firmware/README.md

 >G1 X0 Y0

 Set extruder at bed center
->G1 X100 Y96
+>G1 X95 Y96

-if bed size is set to 200x192mm at lines 782-792 in Configuration.h in Marlin firmware
+if bed size is set to 190x192mm at lines 782-792 in Configuration.h in Marlin firmware

 	// The size of the print bed
-	#define X_BED_SIZE 200
+	#define X_BED_SIZE190
 	#define Y_BED_SIZE 192

 Compensate with